Ildemaro Vargas Preview, Player Props: Nationals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 18th-ranked team ERA across all league pitching staffs (4.31).
+- The Red Sox have the 18th-ranked team ERA across all MLB pitching staffs (4.33).

 © 2023 Data Skrive.
 All rights reserved.